NI 2020 BRISBANE 27 – 29 JULY

-In Australia, NI 2020 is presented by the Health Informatics Society of Australia (HISA) in conjunction with Australia’s national health informatics conference HIC 2020.
+In Australia, NI 2020 is presented by the Australasian Institute of Digital Healtha (AIDH) in conjunction with Australia’s national health informatics conference HIC 2020.

-HISA has a strong and growing nursing informatics membership, represented by a special interest group Nursing Informatics Australia (NIA).
-NIA’s mission is: “To contribute to improved nursing/midwifery practice by building, connecting, inspiring and informing nurse/midwifery leaders and building digitally competent nursing/midwifery workforces.”
+AIDH has a strong and growing nursing informatics membership, represented by the Nursing and Midwifery (NaM) Community of Practice.
+NaM’s mission is: “To contribute to improved nursing/midwifery practice by building, connecting, inspiring and informing nurse/midwifery leaders and building digitally competent nursing/midwifery workforces.”

 On behalf of the organising committee, I would like to invite you to Brisbane to join your nursing and midwifery colleagues for the 15th international congress in nursing informatics.

 You will connect with global leaders in nursing informatics, learn about latest developments and trends in digital health and find out what’s happening within nursing workforces in the digital era.

 Be engaged as we talk about “Working together” – working with each other, with patients, and with systems and data.